 Hunza Region, Northern Pakistan: 15 Days Itinerary

-Arrive into Lahore airport where you will be met by the EBT team (if you are arriving within 24 hours of the start of the tour); we’ll ferry you to HQ where you can chill out and freshen up.
-We recommend arriving into Lahore one day early so that you can settle in and be ready to go on the morning of day one.
+Arrive into Islamabad airport where you will be met by the EBT team (if you are arriving within 24 hours of the start of the tour); we’ll ferry you to HQ where you can chill out and freshen up.
+We recommend arriving into Islamabad one day early so that you can settle in and be ready to go on the morning of day one.
 Note: accommodation pre-tour is not included.
 After our group has assembled, we will have our first group meeting/introductions over tea/coffee and then we will hit the road.
-We will save visiting the highlights of Lahore until the end of the tour.
+We will save visiting the highlights the neighboring city of Lahore until the end of the tour.

 Day 2: Travel to Karimabad